 The 6th ICTVC is organised by the Institute for the Study of Typography & Visual Communication with the collaboration of the Thessaloniki State Museum of Contemporary Art and the Graphic Communication programme of the Department of Design & Multimedia, the University of Nicosia.

-ICTVC is endorsed by the Department of Typography & Graphic Communication at the University of Reading, the Department of Graphic Design, the Faculty of Graphic Arts & Design, Technological Educational Institute of Athens, the ISTD (International Society of Typographic Designers), the ATypI (Association Typographique Internationale), the IP3 (Institute of Paper, Printing & Publishing), the IIID (International Institute for Information Design), the GGDA (Greek Graphic Designers Association), the Hellenic Union of Graphic Arts and Media Technology Engineers, the Museum of Typography, Chania, Greece, the Hambis Municipal Museum of Printmaking, and the Thessaloniki Design Museum, Greece.
+ICTVC is endorsed by the Department of Typography & Graphic Communication at the University of Reading, the Department of Graphic Design, the Faculty of Graphic Arts & Design, Technological Educational Institute of Athens, the ISTD (International Society of Typographic Designers), the ATypI (Association Typographique Internationale), the IP3 (Institute of Paper, Printing & Publishing), the IIID (International Institute for Information Design), the GGDA (Greek Graphic Designers Association), the Hellenic Union of Graphic Arts and Media Technology Engineers, the Museum of Typography, Chania, Greece, the Hambis Municipal Museum of Printmaking, Cyprus, and the Thessaloniki Design Museum, Greece.